rajuptvs/Whisper-GPT/README.md

 ![image](https://user-images.githubusercontent.com/48201939/206890476-0e8d5671-5139-498b-b9b8-3202792f1eff.png)

+## Future Plans
+- [ ] Create an executable file, for easy sharing
+- [ ] Take yes/no through voice for continued response
+- [ ] Clean up the codespace

 I would like to thank the brilliant work from OpenAI and also [acheong08](https://github.com/acheong08), without whose work this would have been impossible <br>
 1) [Whisper](https://github.com/openai/whisper)
 2) [revChatGPT](https://github.com/acheong08/ChatGPT)